 · Dressed up for Halloween in a reverse trick-or-treat event where they read stories to the residents of a local elderly care facility

-· Started a [[what]] drive for the Berks County Animal Rescue
+· Started a food and bedding drive for the Berks County Animal Rescue

 · Assisted in the Jump Rope for Heart Program